paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### X, Y and Z

-Integers where one is non-zero to define an axis.
-It records direction as 1 or -1.
+Integers where one is non-zero to define an axis with recorded direction as 1 or -1.

 ##### Name